 Child Psychologist ($66,149)

-Child psychologists apply specialized psychological knowledge to diagnose and treat children’s mental, emotional, social, or behavioral problems.
+Child psychologists apply specialized psychological knowledge to diagnose and treat children’s mental health, emotional, social, or behavioral problems.

 Industrial-Organizational Psychologist ($85,682)